-If you’ve been following the news lately, you’re probably familiar with the term “zero waste.”
+You’re probably familiar with the term “zero waste.”
 It gets mentioned frequently alongside climate change and global warming.
-What you may not be familiar with, though, is exactly what it means and how it impacts you and the planet.
+What you may not be familiar with, though, is exactly what it means and how it impacts the planet.

-Here’s what a zero waste lifestyle is, the benefits, and what you need to do to get started.
+Here’s what a zero-waste lifestyle is, the benefits, and everything you need to do to get started.

 Climate change is a big issue in today’s world.
-Industry pollution and rampant over-consumerism has created so much trash, with no great way to dispose of it.
-Much of this trash ends up in landfills or incinerators, creating so much damage to the earth.
+Industry pollution and rampant over-consumerism have created so much trash, with no great way to dispose of it.
+Much of this trash ends up in landfills or incinerators.

-So, maybe it’s time to consider a different kind of disruption, and that’s to our way of living.
-Starting your journey to a zero waste lifestyle may be daunting, but every person matters in this situation and the sooner you can start making even small changes toward a zero waste lifestyle, the better.
+So, maybe it’s time to consider a different kind of disruption.
+Starting your journey to a zero-waste lifestyle may be daunting, but every person matters in this situation, and the sooner you can start making even small changes, the better.

 The Missing “R”: Responsibility

-It’s time for all of us to start saying no to the landfills, no to the incinerators, no to a high consumption way of living and a big, resounding yes to a zero waste lifestyle.
+It’s time for all of us to start saying no to the landfills, no to the incinerators, no to a high consumption way of living and a big, resounding yes to a zero-waste or low-waste lifestyle.

 How to Start Going Zero Waste

-At this point, you’re probably wondering what you can do, and the good news is that there’s plenty to be done!
-Let’s take a look at a few tips for working your way into a zero waste lifestyle.
+At this point, you’re probably wondering what you can do to get started, and the good news is there’s plenty to be done!
+Let’s take a look at a few tips for working your way into a zero-waste lifestyle.

 1. Reduce Packaging